 Pop music has the ability to take on many roles and become so many things.
-It can be iconic, it can be memorable, it can be just a one hit wonder you hear on the radio every once in a while.
-But whatever the case may be, I don’t think many people consider pop music to have many developed or matured qualities about it.
+And while pop as a genre can be whatever it wants to be, it’s considered to be most appealing to a younger audience.
+Sometimes finding music for a young adult is difficult, where you’ve outgrown the bubblegum pop of your teens but aren’t necessarily ready to sit at home and listen to classical music (I’m just assuming that’s what grown adults do).
+I don’t think many people consider pop music to have many developed or matured qualities about it.
 And in most cases, where dance tunes with simple lyrics dominate, that is true.
 But not when it comes to In The Zone.
 This was record where we saw Britney Spears evolve further into adult themes and embrace growing older, while ditching her previous classic pop sound and orienting this one around an urban feel.
 It’s still fun, dance pop music but with a more sophisticated, confident vibe to it.
 With this one, you really do get the best of both worlds.
 It’s the album that contains possibly her best known song, “Toxic”, along with a collaboration with the one and only Madonna on “Me Against The Music” and the emotional ballad, and fan favorite, “Everytime”.
 Beyond just that, however, this record has so much more to offer.
 The entire project is a blast but some of the absolute finest moments are found in the rest of the songs beyond just the singles.

 “Touch Of My Hand”